Heritage travel: Dakota and Ojibwe

 At the northeast tip of Minnesota, Grand Portage National Monument re-creates a fur depot at the site of the Kitchi Onigaming, the long portage around the Pigeon River first marked by Indian travelers.

-It’s open daily from Memorial Day weekend to mid-October, and the year's biggest event is the Rendezvous and Powwow in
+open daily from Memorial Day weekend to mid-October, and the year's biggest event is the Rendezvous and Powwow in August.

-In Thunder Bay, Fort William Historical Park takes up where Grand Portage left off.
+Thunder Bay, Fort William Historical Park takes up where Grand Portage

 © Beth Gauper